netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    *  A Network Access Server (NAS) entity which handles authentication requests.
-The NAS interacts with an AAA server to complete user authentication using protocols like Remote Authentication Dial-in User Service (RADIUS) {{!RFC2865}}.
+The NAS interacts with an AAA server to complete user authentication using protocols like RADIUS {{!RFC2865}}.
 When access is granted, the AAA server provides the group identifier (group ID) to which the user belongs when the user first logs onto the network.
-A new attribute is defined in {{sec-radius}}.
+A new RADIUS attribute is defined in {{sec-radius}}.

-   *  The AAA server provides a collection of authentication, authorization and accounting functions and is responsible for centralized user information management.
+   *  The AAA server provides a collection of authentication, authorization, and accounting functions.
+The AAA serveris responsible for centralized user information management.
 The AAA server is preconfigured with user credentials (e.g., user name and password), possible group identities and related user attributes (users may be divided into different